Agriculture in Tuvalu

-Agriculture in Tuvalu is based on coconut and swamp taro (Cyrtosperma merkusii), (known in Tuvalu as Pulaka), which is similar to taro (Colocasia esculenta) but "with bigger leaves and larger, coarser roots"; taro is also cultivated in Tuvalu.
+Agriculture in Tuvalu is based on coconut and swamp taro (Cyrtosperma merkusii, known in Tuvalu as pulaka), which is similar to taro (Colocasia esculenta) but "with bigger leaves and larger, coarser roots"; taro is also cultivated in Tuvalu.

+The soils of the islands of Tuvalu are usually shallow, porous, alkaline, and coarse-textured, with carbonate mineralogy and high pH values of up to 8.2 to 8.9.
+The soils are usually deficient in most of the important nutrients needed for plant growth (such as nitrogen, potassium and micronutrients such as iron, manganese, copper and zinc), so garden beds need to be enhanced with mulch and fertiliser to increase their fertility.

 Crops

 The staple food of Tuvalu is coconut, pulaka and taro.
 Bananas, papaya and breadfruit are supplemental crops.
 The dried flesh of the coconut (copra) is the main agricultural export of Tuvalu, with other agricultural products consumed locally.
-Because of the young geological age of the reef islands and atolls and high level of soil salination the soils is relatively poor.
-Wealth and status in traditional Tuvaluan culture was determined by possession of pulaka and taro pits and coconut trees.
+Because of the young geological age of the reef islands and atolls and high level of soil salination the soil is relatively poor.
+Wealth and status in traditional Tuvaluan culture was determined by possession of pulaka and taro pits (pela) and coconut trees.

 Traditional use of broadleaf forest

 Charles Hedley (1896) identified the uses of plants and trees that were harvested from the native broadleaf forest as including: